-Sex is a wonderful thing.
-It relieves stress, boosts self-esteem and provides a decent amount of exercise.
-Yet, sex, whether with a partner or yourself, can become repetitive, and sex toys are a great way to spice things up.
+Sex is a beautiful thing.
+It relieves stress, boosts self-esteem, and, if done well, provides a decent amount of exercise.
+Yet, sex can become repetitive, whether with a partner or yourself, and sex toys are a great way to spice things up.

-However, sex toys need to be used and cleaned properly in order to ensure your downstairs stays healthy.
+However, sex toys need to be used and cleaned properly to ensure your downstairs stays healthy.
 Sex toys can pick up the natural bacteria and fungi present in your reproductive systems.
 These generally don’t pose a threat to you, but transfer between different people or use of a toy in other areas of the body may cause infection.